nadiakay/huffman-code/README.md

 # huffman-code
-Visualize Huffman coding algorithm
+in-browser visualization of the Huffman coding algorithm

-wip